 Compensation for Injured Industrial Workers

-Federal law establishes employer safety guidelines that all industrial companies must follow, otherwise they would be subject to fines.
+Federal law establishes employer safety guidelines that all industrial companies must follow, otherwise, they would be subject to fines.
 Employees involved in industrial accidents must fight their own battles to recoup costs for medical bills and other losses.
-Hiring our local attorneys who are familiar with industrial accident cases in our are may be the key to obtaining a favorable recovery.
+Hiring our local attorneys who are familiar with industrial accident cases in our area may be the key to obtaining a favorable recovery.

 Identifying Responsible Parties

 The workers’ compensation benefits outlined in Texas Civil Practice & Remedy Code §408 covers some industrial accidents, but many local employers are not part of that system.
-Employees of non-subscribers may sue their employers for any harm suffered in a workplace accident.
+Employees of non-subscribers may take legal action against their employers for any harm suffered in a workplace accident.

 Damages available under state law for injured industrial workers include:

 - Lost wages

 - Emotional and mental anguish

 In addition to the employer, other companies and individuals may bear responsibility for the harm an industrial worker suffers on the job.
 Manufacturers of products, machinery, and chemicals used at these facilities might be liable for their defective equipment.
 If property managers or worksite owners fail to address safety concerns and maintain secure premises, they may be held liable in the event of an industrial accident.

 In some instances, an injured employee might contribute to an industrial accident.
 The degree to which an injured worker contributes to a manufacturing accident will proportionately reduce their compensatory award.
 If you are 40% responsible for the accident, you will only be able to collect 60% of your total damages.